LekhaBollineni/projects/README.md

+Fun projects from beginner to advanced

-Simple implementation of Tic Tac TOe in python
+# 1. Simple implementation of Tic Tac Toe in python